BizTalk Mapper Extensions UtilityPack is now available for BizTalk Server 2016

 3. True to ignore case during the comparison; otherwise, False.

-The output of the functoid is a boolean that indicates if they are equal or not, Example: True
+The output of the functoid is a Boolean value indicating whether they are equal.
+Example: True.

 String Replace Functoid